lukereed1/arb-check-console/README.md

 ### 4. Edit API URL:

-- Open the config.json file in your preferred text editor and update the API_URL:
+- Open the config.json file in your preferred text editor and enter your API_URL:

   ```json
   {